aws/aws-node-termination-handler/README.md

 #### 3.2.
 Define and deploy a Terminator

-A template file may be downloaded from https://github.com/aws/aws-node-termination-handler/releases/download/VERSION/terminator.yaml.tmpl.
+You may download a template file from https://github.com/aws/aws-node-termination-handler/releases/download/VERSION/terminator.yaml.tmpl.
 Edit the file with the required fields and desired configuration.

 Deploy the Terminator:
 ```sh